 This 12.9-acre property is located in Perrysburg's historic district and owned by The 577 Foundation.
-The site and foundation were established by Virginia Secor Stranahan, a founder of the Black Swamp Conservancy.
-The property hosts a Maumee River walk, community gardens, and many other outdoor and art activities for the community.
+The site and foundation were established by Virginia Secor Stranahan, founder of Black Swamp Conservancy.
+The property hosts a Maumee River walk, community gardens and many other outdoor and art activities for the community.
 Black Swamp Conservancy holds a land conservation agreement on the site, protecting the property in perpetuity.

 The South Shore Park wetlands are part of a 17.8-acre wetland and stream restoration site owned and managed by the City of Oregon.
 Black Swamp Conservancy holds a land conservation agreement on the site, protecting it in perpetuity.
 This project involved the restoration of nearly 2 miles of stream channel and of more than 2.2 acres of wetlands at the outflow of Lake Erie.

-Pearson Wetlands is a 248-acre wetland mitigation bank owned by Toledo Metroparks.
-This property, which was farmland as recently as 2006, has undergone extensive restoration work including: hydrological restoration, stream restoration, and planting of more than 27,000 trees.
+Pearson Wetlands is a 248-acre wetland mitigation bank owned by Metroparks Toledo.
+This property, which was farmland as recently as 2006, has undergone extensive restoration work including: hydrological restoration, stream restoration and planting of more than 27,000 trees.
 Black Swamp Conservancy holds a land conservation agreement protecting the site in perpetuity.
 Ohio Wetlands Foundation is responsible for the wetland mitigation banking.

 The Lakefront Preserve is a 14.7-acre property owned and managed by the City of Port Clinton.
 Black Swamp Conservancy helped to facilitate the purchase of the preserve and holds a land conservation agreement protecting the site in perpetuity.
 The Trust for Public Land was also an important partner, helping to secure funding for the project.
 The site is a popular fishing and resting area for bald eagles.